 St. Mark's Anglican Cemetery (1819-1873) has some 300 burials in its churchyard.
 There have also been recent cremations.

-St. Mary's Roman Catholic Cemetery, established c1870 north of Union Cemetery, was originally situated around the Church on Walton Street.
+St. Mary's Roman Catholic Cemetery (c1860s-present) was originally situated around the Church on Walton Street.
 There are 1,700+ interred here, the earliest memorial dated 1849.

 Union Cemetery (1873-present), adjoining St. John's, has approximately 8,500 recorded burials.